 Suwon Crease or a wavy fate line

-The first one is a sort of variant of a Simian line, called a Suwon crease (pictured above).
-It consists of a long heart line that crosses the full palm, and a head line is present.
-It is a Suwon crease because the researchers who discovered it named it after their city Suwon in Korea.
-This type of line might depict a person who is quite demanding in matters of love.
-The material aspect of life is usually significant; hence they are liable to put work before relationships.
-A curved or wavy fate line can add to the strange palm lines.
-The wavy fate line suggests uncertainty or changes in career or lifestyle.
-The change in the above type of fate line would occur around age thirty-five.
+The first one I will tell you about is a variant of a Simian line called a Suwon crease (pictured above).
+It is a long heart line that crosses the entire palm.
+Unlike the Simian line, the Suwon also has a head line present.
+It is called a Suwon crease because researchers who discovered it named it after Suwon in Korea.
+This type of line might depict a person who is quite demanding or picky, especially in relationship matters.
+The material aspect of life is usually a significant need; hence they are liable to put work before relationships.
+This line often depicts someone very dedicated to their work.

 The Sydney Line